 - ॐ To cure the diseases of sick people

-Finally, it is predominantly the water and earth elements which combine to form the Kapha Dosha.
-Kapha is responsible for growth, adding structure unit by unit.
+Finally, Kapha Dosha is the result of water and earth elements combination.
+The reason behind for growth, adding structure unit by unit is Kapha.
 It also offers protection.
 For example, in form of a cerebral-spinal fluid, which protects the brain and spinal column.
 The mucous lining of the stomach is another example of the function of Kapha Dosha protecting the tissues.